caffiendkitten/caffiendkitten.github.io/README.md

 My name is DaNeil.
 I am a quality-driven security researcher and full stack software/security engineer with a passion for performing responsible disclosure, aligning security controls, processes, policies and procedures.
 I take pride in my passion for Information Security and am enthusiastic about finding security vulnerabilities.

-I am active within the Capture the Flag community and local tech meetup groups such as the CyberSecurity Non-Profit that I am a chapter organizer for, WISP, WoSec, and OWASP and this site will be built around my progress and my process of getting into Info Sec.
+I am active within the CTF community and local tech meetup groups such as the CyberSecurity Non-Profit, WISP, WoSec, and OWASP.

+This site will be built around my progress and my process of getting into Info Sec.

 See it at <a href="https://caffiendkitten.github.io">caffiendkitten.github.io</a> </p>